idaholab/moose/modules/doc/content/help/inl/applications.md

 !row!
 !col small=12 medium=8 large=8
-Dire Wolf description goes here.
+Dire Wolf is a combination (coupling) of other NCRC Applications: Bison, Griffin and Sockeye.

 !col small=8 medium=4 large=4
 !row-end!